 The chorus’ explosion of energy is impossible to ignore.
 Even with all the dubstep-ish elements, you can still find, especially during the verses, some retro elements courtesy of a few selected synth samples in the pre-chorus.
 Now, onto the vocal performances.
 There’s one thing that needs to be pointed out.

 Their performance is completely in sync.
 Listen to the chorus.

 No one is in the background as well as no one is in the spotlight alone.
 They work as a unit for a complete performance.
 We need to point out that during the solo parts, Sato‘s performance was the one that stood out the most to us.
 His vibrato was deadly during the bridge.

 As a whole, Last Dimension is a dance tune that manages to blend power with sexiness in an energetic and addictive way.

 4. 願いはShine On The Sea

-TRIGGER still deliver a leveled, consistent performance but Saito clearly takes the front wheel, as the one in charge of climbing up the scale.
-But, like mentioned before, the group has fantastic teamwork and that shows once again in this performance.
+TRIGGER still delivers a leveled, consistent performance but Saito clearly takes the front wheel, as the one in charge of climbing up the scale.
+But, as mentioned before, the group has fantastic teamwork and that shows once again in this performance.

-Shine On The Sea shows a classic pop side to TRIGGER while still keeping their identity intact.
+Shine On The Sea shows a classic pop side to TRIGGER while still keeping its identity intact.
 A gem in the middle of so many sexy dancefloor anthems.

 5. Leopard Eyes